govindchari/QPSolver/README.md

 # QPSolver

-A C++ solver for quadratic programs
+A C++ solver for quadratic programs that utilizes Mehrotra's predictor-corrector algorithm.